 Do this test: take a little of the mixture and squeeze it tightly in the palm of your hand.
 If the lump is compact and holds together then you’re good to go.
 As the alcohol evaporates quickly, you might have to add a little more after a while to get the right consistency again.

-Filling the mould
+Filling the mold

-Instead, loosely overfill both parts of the egg mould with a generous amount of mixture.
+Instead, loosely overfill both parts of the egg mold with a generous amount of mixture.
 There should be a high heap of mixture in each piece.
 Then press both halves firmly together and brush off any excess.

 Releasing the bath bombs from the mould

-Some bath bomb recipes suggest to let bath bombs dry in the mould for 12 to 24 hours before releasing the bath bombs from the mould.
-But that isn’t necessary with my recipe.
-You can unmould them immediately after filling and pressing the mould together.
-To do this, take off one half of the mould and then the other.
-In case the mould doesn’t come off right away, gently tap with the back of a teaspoon and it should come right off.
+To do this, take off one half of the mold and then the other.
+In case the mold doesn’t come off right away, gently tap with the back of a teaspoon and it should come right off.
 Let the bombs dry overnight before applying the specks.

 Create the speckled egg pattern

-To make the dotted egg pattern I mixed, a little rubbing alcohol with black mica powder.
-At first, I tried to splatter on the colour with a brush and even a toothpick, but the liquid doesn’t splatter well.
-I then painted the dots on one by one with a small, round brush.
 The brush should be soft, so you don’t pick up any material from the bath bomb.
 At first, it seems tedious to paint each egg.
 But once you get into a groove, it’s a rather quick process.
 It took me about 2 minutes to finish an egg.
 To be honest, I only painted the top and sides but didn’t bother with the back/bottom.

 I also recommend using the least pretty egg as a designated test object so you can experiment a little how to apply the speckles.
 Speckled eggs are covered in an irregular pattern of smaller and larger dots and flecks.
 Some are more prominent, others appear to be translucent.
 It helps to have a photo for reference close by.